 If you’ve just experienced sexual assault:

 Sexual Assault Referral Centres (SARCs) provide immediate medical care, forensic examination (if you want it), crisis support, and some follow-up.
-What they do, they often do well: treating injuries, testing for STIs, emergency contraception if needed, documenting evidence, and connecting you with immediate advocacy.
+What they do, they often do well: treating injuries, testing for STIs, providing post-exposure prophylaxis (PEP) to prevent HIV transmission if you’ve been exposed within the last 72 hours, documenting evidence, and connecting you with immediate advocacy.

 You can go to a SARC directly without going through the police.
-You can have a forensic examination without making a police report—evidence is stored for a period in case you decide later.
+You can have a forensic examination without making a police report—evidence is stored for a period (usually six months to two years, depending on the area) in case you decide later.
 You can decline any part of what’s offered.
+This is your choice, at your pace.

 If you’re currently experiencing domestic abuse: